300: No Such Thing As Swimming In The Sky

 That's amazing.

-Oh, there's one other movie, Eye Fact, just so relevant.
+Oh, there's one other movie, Eye Fact.
+It just is so relevant.

 So, and it's about contact lenses and eye correction.